Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 1. How Bali’s Climate Changes Every Interior Decision

 The homes that age beautifully here are designed around this reality from day one, not the ones that discovered it after the fact.
-To combat this, elite designers prioritize cross-ventilation.
-Even in fully air-conditioned homes, designing spaces that allow prevailing breezes to naturally flow through the property when doors are open is essential for preventing stagnant, moist air from settling into fabrics and cabinetry.
+To address this, experienced residential designers prioritize cross-ventilation.
+Even in fully air-conditioned homes, design spaces that allow prevailing breezes to flow through the property when doors are open.
+This prevents stagnant, moist air from settling into fabrics and cabinetry.

 2. Core Elements of a Luxury Bali Home Interior